 What are bats?

 Bats in Lake Orion, MI are unique in the fact that they are the only warm-blooded mammal that is capable of true flight.
-Most bats feed mainly on insects, helping to control populations of nuisance insects.
+Most bats feed mainly on insects, helping to control pests in the Lake Orion area.
 Bats live together in small to large groups called colonies, and have exceptional hearing they use to hunt their prey with.

 Physical features of a bat include the following: